Let PR show you how to help your company while helping others

 Organize company events.
 You can boost morale and build company pride by getting everyone involved in a food/clothing drive, adopt-a-family or other program to raise money for a worthy cause.

 Let PR guide you.
 Axia Public Relations can help you choose the right charities to coincide with your mission, promote your work for increased visibility and assist in making corporate social responsibility part of your overall business culture.
-Contact us today or download our free e-book Learn Media Relations from the Media for more tools and tips to grow your business.
+Contact us today or download our e-book Learn Media Relations from the Media for more tools and tips to grow your business.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.